valleyofdoom/PC-Tuning/README.md

 ## 8.4.
 DPI

 > [!CAUTION]
-> 📊 DO NOT blindly follow the recommendations in this section.
-DO benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#3-benchmarking)).
+> 📊 Do **NOT** blindly follow the recommendations in this section. **Do** benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#3-benchmarking)).

 Higher sensor DPI reduces latency and helps in saturating polls with motion data ([1](https://www.youtube.com/watch?v=6AoRfv9W110), [2](https://www.youtube.com/watch?v=mwf_F2VboFQ&t=458s), [3](https://www.youtube.com/watch?v=imYBTj2RXFs&t=275s)).
 Avoid jitter reduction and [sensor smoothing](https://old.reddit.com/r/MouseReview/comments/5haxn4/sensor_smoothing) kicking in with higher DPI values.
 If your game uses raw input, you can [reduce the pointer speed](https://boringboredom.github.io/tools/winsenscalculator) in Windows to offset the sensitivity from higher DPI.
 Otherwise, leave the slider at the default position as input will be negatively affected due to scaling.
 One way to determine whether a given application is using raw input is to spy on the raw input API calls with [API Monitor](http://www.rohitab.com/apimonitor) or check whether the ``enhance pointer precision`` option has any effect in-game.
 If you are still unsure or have doubts, leave the slider at the default position.

 ## 8.5.
 Report Rate

 > [!CAUTION]
-> 📊 DO NOT blindly follow the recommendations in this section.
-DO benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#3-benchmarking)).
+> 📊 Do **NOT** blindly follow the recommendations in this section. **Do** benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#3-benchmarking)).

 Higher polling rates reduce jitter and latency ([1](https://www.youtube.com/watch?app=desktop&v=djCLZ6qEVuA), [2](https://www.youtube.com/watch?v=mwf_F2VboFQ&t=458s), [3](https://www.youtube.com/watch?v=mwf_F2VboFQ&t=618s)).
 Higher polling rates may negatively impact performance depending on your hardware and general configuration so adjust accordingly.